iterative/dvc.org/static/docs/get-started/retrieve-data.md

 > need to [checkout](/doc/commands-reference/checkout) the file, since it's
 > already in your workspace.

-This command retrieves data files that are referenced in all [DVC-files](/doc/user-guide/dvc-file-format) in the <abbr>project</abbr>.
+This command downloads data files that are referenced in all [DVC-files](/doc/user-guide/dvc-file-format) in the <abbr>project</abbr>.
 So, you usually run it after `git clone`, `git pull`, or `git checkout`.